ShravyaHegade/weather-data-pipeline/README.md

 ## What it does
-An automated ETL (Extract, Transform, Load) pipeline that fetches real-time weather data for Mumbai every 2 hours, cleans it using Python and Pandas, and stores it in a PostgreSQL database automatically.
+An automated ETL (Extract, Transform, Load) pipeline that fetches real-time weather data for Mumbai every 5 mins, cleans it using Python and Pandas, and stores it in a PostgreSQL database automatically.

 ## Architecture